ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 };
 ```

-A virtual base class with an `Intersect` method.
+An abstract base class with an `Intersect` method.
 The method takes an intersection by reference.
 If the surface was intersected, it returns `true` and the intersection is filled with the details.
 If the ray did not intersect the surface, it returns `false`.
-An other approach would be to return an `Intersection*`, and return `null` when there is no intersection.
+An other approach would be to return an `Intersection*`, and return null when there is no intersection.
 This would involve a heap allocation, so I opted for the first approach.

-Rust has a much cleaner way to handle optional values: the `Option` type.
+Rust has a cleaner way to handle optional values: the `Option` type.
 A surface in Rust is defined like this:

 ```rust